FEUP-LDTS-2023/project-l02gr02/docs/README.md

 The use of the State Pattern in the current design allows the following benefits:

-.
-It provide a systematic and loosely coupled way to to change the behavior of an object based on its state.
+- It provides a systematic and loosely coupled way to change the behavior of an object based on its state.
-- It becomes easier to add new states if nedeed.
+- It becomes easier to add new states if needed.

- #### State should not be concerned with wich Viewer and Controller it is created
+#### State should not be concerned with which Viewer and Controller it is created

 **Problem in Context**